29 Things to Never Put in Your Dishwasher

 In your a dishwasher, you should never (ever) use dish liquid that is made for hand-washing dishes in the sink.
 Dish soap designed for doing dishes by hand creates bubbles.
 Dish soap for dishwashers, on the other hand, is made bubble-free.
 If you use a bubbling dish soap in your dishwasher, the bubbles will likely cause your dishwasher to overflow, creating a huge mess in your kitchen.
 Always go for dishwasher detergent – not dish soap – if you’re doing your dishes in the dishwasher.

+Now you know that dish soap can be used for so much more than just doing the dishes.
 If you haven’t seen the most natural dish soap there is to help you clean any item you’re not supposed to put inside the dishwasher then you should check out this one right here.